SinkuKumar/ReactMyWay/README.md

 - My first app to get started with React.
 This project includes my personal notes and remarks, which can be found in the [hello-react notes](./hello-react/Notes.md).
 - Read more about [Writing tests](./hello-react/WritingTests.md).

+### 1. Simple Counter

+- In this app I modified the boilerplate code that comes while creating project.
+- I used and learnt about `useState()` in react.
+- I tried styling the components using external css, by modifying boilerplate code.
+- I explored [different ways](./simple-counter/DifferentWays.md) of creating simple counter.
+- I explored how [test cases](./simple-counter/WritingTests.md) can be written for component testing.